kavenir/kavenir-tswd-portfolio/README.md

 # kavenir-tswd-portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
+This is my public portfolio for Telling Stories with Data at Heinz College of Carnegie Mellon University!

 - **URL: https://github.com/kavenir/kavenir-tswd-portfolio.git**